Mir Taqi Mir: Life in Lucknow

 Mir lived much of his life in Mughal Delhi.
 Kuchha Chelan, in Old Delhi was his address at that time.
 However, after Ahmad Shah Abdali's sack of Delhi each year starting 1748, he eventually moved to the court of Asaf-ud-Daulah in Lucknow, at the ruler's invitation.
 Distressed to witness the plundering of his beloved Delhi, he gave vent to his feelings through some of his couplets.

 Mir migrated to Lucknow in 1782 and stayed there for the remainder of his life.
 Though he was given a kind welcome by Asaf-ud-Daulah, he found that he was considered old-fashioned by the courtiers of Lucknow (Mir, in turn, was contemptuous of the new Lucknow poetry, dismissing the poet Jur'at's work as merely 'kissing and cuddling').
 Mir's relationships with his patron gradually grew strained, and he eventually severed his connections with the court.
 In his last years, Mir was very isolated.
 His health failed, and the untimely deaths of his daughter, son and wife caused him great distress.

 Death

-He died on 21 September 1810 due to an overdose of purgative and was laid to rest in Lucknow.
+He died on 21 September 1810 due to an overdose of purgative or a laxative and was laid to rest in Lucknow.
 The marker of his burial place is believed to have been removed in modern times when railway tracks were built over his grave.
 In the 1970s, a cenotaph was built in the vicinity of his actual burial place, helped by Maqbool Ahmed Lari, the founder of Mir Academy in Lucknow.